artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-reading-vs-watching-the-news.md

 Dijon:: I will answer your second question first: I agree that watching interviews of politicians on TV is useful and effective---the non-verbal information can help you assess a person.
 Thus I do watch interviews.

 Also, I don't have any problems with watching television.
-I want you to know, since I am your son-in-law, why I don't watch television.
+I want you to know since I am your son-in-law, why I don't watch television.
 I don't want you to think I am not fulfilling my civic-duty, since I respect your opinion.

 Tes:: Thank you for saying that.